-I happened to be reading this collection during the weeks when we learned that there would be no indictments for the police officers who killed Michael Brown in Ferguson, MO, and Eric Garner in New York City.
-And while this collection of Lorde’s poems was published in 1978, two of the 67 poems in this collection—“The Same Death Over And Over or Lullabies Are For Children” and “Power”—mourn the death of Clifford Glover, a ten-year-old black boy who was killed by a white police officer in South Jamaica Queens, New York in 1973.
+I happened to be reading The Black Unicorn during the weeks when we learned that there would be no indictments for the police officers who killed Michael Brown in Ferguson, MO, and Eric Garner in New York City.
+And while this collection of Lorde’s poems was published in 1978, two of the 67 poems in this collection—“The Same Death Over And Over or Lullabies Are For Children” and “Power“—mourn the death of Clifford Glover, a ten-year-old black boy who was killed by a white police officer in South Jamaica Queens, New York in 1973.

 excerpt from “Power“: